gpraveenonline/GatewayReverseProxyServiceFabric/README.md

 https://dzimchuk.net/setting-up-https-endpoints-in-asp-net-core-services-in-service-fabric/

 Test HTTPS Gateway Service:
-1. Create a Local Certificate
+1. Create a Local Certificate or Upload a Certificate
 2. Update thumbprint in the HTTPSGatewayService\ReverseProxy\ApplicationPackageRoot.
 Certificates.